Common side effects of tramadol

 Feeling or being sick (nausea or vomiting)

-Stick to simple meals and do not eat rich or spicy food.
-It might help to take your tramadol after you've eaten a meal or snack.
-If you're being sick, try small frequent sips of water.
-Speak to a pharmacist if you have signs of dehydration, such as peeing less than usual or having dark, strong-smelling pee.
+Eat simple meals and avoid rich or spicy food.
+It might help to take tramadol after you've eaten a meal or snack.
+If you're being sick, try taking small, frequent sips of water.
+Speak to a pharmacist if you have signs of dehydration, such as peeing less than usual or dark, strong-smelling pee.

 Constipation

-Try to get more fibre into your diet such as fresh fruit and vegetables and cereals.
+Try to get more fibre into your diet such as fresh fruit, vegetables and cereals.
 Also try to drink several glasses of water, or another non-alcoholic drink, every day.
-If you can, it may also help to do some gentle exercise like swimming or going for a short walk.
+If you can, it may help to do some gentle exercise like swimming or going for a short walk.

-Speak to your doctor about medicine to help prevent or treat constipation caused by tramadol if your symptoms do not go away.
+Speak to your doctor or pharmacist about medicine to help prevent or treat constipation caused by tramadol if it does not go away.

 Dry mouth